Our Tours6 Day Pint and a Half One Tour

 Kenmare to Dingle

 Dingle is one of those charming towns that is a highlight for many.
 It’s a bright and colourful town packed with local arts and crafts shops and a pub thrown in at every glance.
 We will take the stunning scenery on the Slea Head Drive to Ireland’s most Westerly brewpub called Tig Bhric or West Kerry Brewery.
-This is a real hidden gem, brewing beer in very small batches – some in cask and serving them in the adjoining pub.
-Adrienne, the Brewster is a passionate artist and takes pride in her garden using botanicals in the brewing process as much as possible.
+This is a real hidden gem, they brew beer in very small batches – some in cask and serve them in the adjoining pub.
+Adrienne, the owner and brewster is a passionate artist and takes pride in her garden using botanicals in the brewing process as much as possible.
 The summer ale uses rose-hips and the autumn stout uses blackberries both creating great aroma and flavours.
 This cosy pub is a place you could get lost in time and forget entirely about the world but on we must go to Dingle Distillery.
-This is an up close and personal tour of the distillery which is one of Ireland’s newest craft whiskey distilleries producing Dingle gin and vodka.
-The wait is over – Dingle whiskey is released and on batch 5.

 Overnight in Dingle, a haven of great restaurants, pubs and live music.